Contents of Article

 Strength is only usually a factor with very specific types of harness such as car harnesses and aquatic harnesses.
 You need to know that they are going to be able to withstand the forces of their specific needs (for example a car crash or being lifted out of the water).
 Check that the attachment points are strong, and check that the material is durable.

-On the whole, this product from Blueberry is hands down the best dog harness on the market in 2018.
+On the whole, this product from Frisco is hands down the best dog harness on the market in 2019.

 It’s a padded back clip harness that is made from durable mesh and polyester.
 The padding is thick and the materials are strong, making it extremely comfortable and secure.
 It’s adjustable in several locations which means you can custom tailor the size and give your dog a snug fitting, comfortable harness that’s going to stand the test of time.